 ZC18 is a recumbent tricycle consisting of a 6061-T6 aluminum alloy frame and a carbon fiber fairing.
 This vehicle is structurally sound and maintains a team required factor of safety of 2.0.
 ZC18 utilizes an indirect linkage style steering system, hydraulic brakes, a triangular shaped Rollover Protection System (RPS), a versatile drivetrain for both speed and endurance events, and a carbon fiber fairing that provides a drag reduction and protection from the elements.
 By encompassing a three-point harness, lights, a mirror, and a variety of other safety equipment, ZC18 is built not only for the Human Powered Vehicle Challenge, but also as a method of transportation for a daily commute.

 Reed, Christopher and Williams, Kole W., "Human Powered Vehicle Frame Design, Analysis, Manufacturing, and Testing" (2018).
-Honors Research Projects.
+Williams Honors College, Honors Research Projects.
 648.